Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many apples does Marc have now?

 ### Answer interpretation
     The answer is the unknown value of apples owned by Marc at the end of the problem.

 ## Data extraction

 ### Sentence 1
     apples owned by Marc = 10

 ### Sentence 2
     apples owned by Marc - 2

 ### Sentence 3
     apples owned by Jim + 2
     apples owned by Marc - 2

 ### Sentence 4
     apples owned by Julia + 3
     apples owned by Marc - 3

 ## Correct response
     3 apples

 ***

+place_noun
+place_noun
+place_noun
+time_ending
 # Zoidberg Solution

 ## The problem
     8 fish are swimming in a pond.
 4 more fish join them.
     How many fish are swimming in the pond now?

 ## Digested problem
     8       	fish    	are     	swimming	in      	a       	pond    	.
     CD      	JJ      	NN      	VBG     	IN      	DT      	NN      	.